totalspectrum/spin2cpp/doc/general.md

   [ --lmm=xxx ]      use alternate LMM implementation for P1
            xxx = orig uses original flexspin LMM xxx = slow uses traditional (slow) LMM
-  [ --nostdlib ]     Do not check for include files in the standard place (../include relative to the flexspin binary) [ --tabs=N ]       specifify number of spaces between tab stops (default 8)
+  [ --nostdlib ]     do not check for include files in the standard place (../include relative to the flexspin binary) [ --tabs=N ]       specifify number of spaces between tab stops (default 8) [ --zip ]          create a zip file containing the source inputs
 ```

 `flexspin.exe` checks the name it was invoked by.
 If the name starts with the string "bstc" (case matters) then its output messages mimic that of the bstc compiler; otherwise it tries to match openspin's messages.
 This is for compatibility with Propeller IDE.
 For example, you can use flexspin with the PropellerIDE by renaming `bstc.exe` to `bstc.orig.exe` and then copying `flexspin.exe` to `bstc.exe`.